Aventura (horse)

 Aventura (アヴェンチュラ, foaled 7 March 2008) is a Japanese Thoroughbred racehorse and broodmare.
 As a juvenile in 2010 she showed very promising form, winning on her debut before running second in the Sapporo Nisai Stakes and fourth in the Hanshin Juvenile Fillies.
 She missed the first half of the next season but then won the Isaribi Stakes and the Queen Stakes before recording her biggest victory in the Shuka Sho.
 She sustained her only defeat of the year on her final start when she was beaten a neck by Snow Fairy in the Queen Elizabeth II Commemorative Cup.
 Her achievements saw her being awarded the 2011 JRA Award for Best Three-Year-Old Filly.

 Background

 Aventura is a bay mare with a large white star bred in Hokkaido by Northern Farm.
 During her racing career she carried the green, white and red colours of U Carrot Farm and was trained by Katsuhiko Sumii.

 She was from the 6th crop of foals sired by Jungle Pocket who won the Tokyo Yushun and the Japan Cup in 2001.
-He went on to become a very successful breeding stallion whose other foals included Jaguar Mail (Tenno Sho), and Jungle Rocket (New Zealand Oaks).
+He went on to become a successful breeding stallion whose other foals included Jaguar Mail (Tenno Sho), and Jungle Rocket (New Zealand Oaks).

 Aventura's dam Admire Sunday showed high class form, winning three race and finishing second in the Hanshin Himba Stakes.
 As a broodmare she also produced Aventura's full sister Tall Poppy who won the Yushun Himba in 2008.
 She was a granddaughter of the undefeated French mare Madelia.